Nigel Minns, Executive Director for Children and Young People

-In conversation with… Nigel Minns, Strategic Director for People
+In conversation with… Nigel Minns, Executive Director for Children and Young People

 Everything we do is designed to improve the lives of people in Warwickshire.

-Our strategic priority to “be a County where all people can live their best lives; where communities and individuals are supported to live safely, healthily, happily and independently” is the core of the People Directorate.
+Our strategic priority to “be a county where all people can live their best lives; where communities and individuals are supported to live safely, healthily, happily and independently” is the core of the Children and Young People Directorate.

 Education Services also has a huge role to play in enabling Warwickshire to “have a thriving economy”; ensuring that children and young people are able to access education and develop the skills they need.